-- (1) A written request statement must be sent electronically or delivered to Council's Corporate Centre before 9:00 am on the day of the designated Delegated Committee or Council Meeting. - (2) The request to be heard written statement must specify the name, address and contact telephone number of the person requesting to be heard and the item to which he or she wishes to speak their submission relates to. - (3) Requests Written statements received after 9:00am on the day of the Meeting will not be considered by the Delegated Committee or Council (as the case may be).
+- (1) A request to speak and/or a written statement must be sent electronically or delivered to/lodged at Council's Corporate Centre before 9:00 am on the business day immediately preceding the designated Delegated Committee or Council Meeting. - (2) The request to speak and/or written statement must specify the name, address and contact telephone number of the person and the item to which their request and/or written statement relates to. - (3) Requests to speak and/or written statements received after 9:00am on the business day immediately preceding the designated meeting will not be considered by the Delegated Committee or Council (as the case may be).

-61. When a Presentation Representations Can Be Made
+61. When a Presentation Can Be Made

-A person may only present make representations to:
+A person may only make a presentation to:

-- (a) a Council Meeting in relation to an item listed in the Agenda under 'Reports by the Organisation', and even then not if the item is in the nature of a report summarising a decision already made by another body; or if the report relates to a Tender Report relating to the awarding of a contract; - (b) a Special Council Meeting in relation to an item in the Agenda under 'Reports by the organisation' and even then, not if the item is in the nature of a report summarising a decision already made by another body; or if the report relates to a Tender Report relating to the awarding of a contract; or - (c) a Delegated Committee in relation to an item listed on the Agenda for the Meeting of the Delegated Committee, and even then not if the item is in the nature of a report summarising a decision already made by another body.
+- (a) a Council Meeting in relation to an item listed in the Agenda under 'Reports by the Organisation', and even then not if the item is in the nature of a report summarising a decision already made by another body; or if the report relates to a Tender Report relating to the awarding of a contract; - (b) a Special Council Meeting in relation to an item in the Agenda under 'Reports by the Organisation' and even then, not if the item is in the nature of a report summarising a decision already made by another body; or if the report relates to a Tender Report relating to the awarding of a contract; or - (c) a Delegated Committee in relation to an item listed on the Agenda for the Meeting of the Delegated Committee, and even then, not if the item is in the nature of a report summarising a decision already made by another body.

-62. Limitations Upon Speakers Written Statements
+62. Limitations Upon Presentations